All Natural Recipe for Red Velvet Cake – No Dye

 - 3 tablespoons white wine vinegar

-To frost the cake, I recommend spreading on a thin crumb coat, then placing the cake in the fridge for an hour to let it harden a bit.
+Step Six: To frost this recipe for Red Velvet cake, I recommend spreading on a thin crumb coat, then placing the cake in the fridge for an hour to let it harden a bit.
 Remove cake from the fridge and continue frosting.
 This will prevent red crumbs from mixing with the white frosting.

 - 8 ounces cream cheese, room temperature